thekevinscott/thekevinscott/src/pages/2016/programming-a-bot-with-facebook-messenger/index.md

 title: "Programming A Bot With Facebook Messenger"
 image: "cover.jpeg"
 tags: ["chatbot", "node.js", "facebook", "facebook messenger"]
+description: "A step by step walkthrough of building a bot on Facebook Messenger"
 ---

 If you watched the [F8 conference](https://www.fbf8.com/) this week you’ll know